Jenkir/Jenkir/README.md

-I specialize in working with ESG and impact investing data.
+I specialize in ESG and impact investing data.
 I can be reached at jennifer@cherrytreelaneanalytics.io.